Nirmal0214/Logitech-Technical-Assessment/README.md

 ## 🧠 Design Decisions & Reasoning

 ### 1. Clean Separation of Concerns
-- `parser.py` handles all binary parsing logic.
+- `parser.py`
+  Handles only binary parsing.
+No printing.
+No styling.
+  This makes it reusable in tests, future UI/CLI tools, or even another language binding.
+- `main.py`
-- `main.py` manages CLI, animations, and user interaction.
+  Manages CLI, animations, progress bar, and message rendering.
+  Keeping UI logic separate makes the program easier to maintain and extend.

 This keeps the project modular and easy to maintain.

 ### 2. Minimal Dependencies
 Only one external library is used:
 - `rich` → color, animation, panels, progress bars
+All other components rely on Python’s standard library:

+- `struct` for binary unpacking

+- `os` / `argparse` for CLI

+- `time` for animations

 Everything else relies on Python’s standard library.

 ### 3. Block View Output
-Each message is presented inside a bordered block with:
-- Colored headings
+Instead of raw printed messages, the output is presented in a:
+-Colored block
-- Preserved line breaks
+- With preserved line breaks
+- Clean separator before and after
+- Human-readable label styling
-- Human-friendly formatting
+- Multi-line support

-This makes the output easy to read and visually appealing.
+- Responsiveness with typing animation
+The design goal is to make the reviewer’s experience pleasant and effortless to read, similar to developer tools like:
+- GitHub Actions logs
+- Poetry / Pipenv output
+- AWS CLI prettifiers

 ### 4. Typing Animation
 A lightweight typing animation (`typing_print()`) adds:
 - Personality
 - Smooth readability
 - Modern CLI feel
+This animation is intentionally subtle (0.05s delay), preserving clarity while adding polish.

 ### 5. Defensive Programming
-The parser includes checks for:
+The code includes checks for:
-- Missing files
-- Incorrect byte counts
+- File not found
+- Incomplete integer reads
+- Sequence length mismatch
-- Unexpected end-of-file
+- Unexpected EOF
-- Corrupt data
+- Invalid UTF-8 decoding (handled via errors="replace")
+This ensures the program behaves gracefully even with corrupted input, which is critical in low-level parsing tasks.

 ### 6. Professional Documentation
 This README includes: